mfmealing/exploratory-data-analysis---customer-loans-in-finance776/README.md

 and after changing the skew is shown for comparison.
 Outliers are then removed using the interquartile range (IQR).
 A histogram and box plot of a column before and after the outliers is removed to show a comparison.
-Finally, the correlation is compared using a heatmap and any columns that have a correlation above 0.9 are removed, with some columns remaining to make the data more understandable
+Finally, the correlation is compared using a heatmap and any columns that have a correlation above 0.9 are removed, with some columns remaining to make the data more understandable for later analysis (e.g. id is removed, while member_id is kept).

-(e.g. id is removed, while member_id is kept).
-The heatmap is then shown again after removing these columns.
+The data is then analysed, looking at both charged off loans and late loans and hwo much of a loss they are or could be to the company.
+An investigation is also made to see if any of the other columns have a link between these types of loans, and if people with certain information are more likely to defualt on their loans.

 ## Installation and usage
-All files are Python files and so can simply be downloaded to run.
+The python file db_utils.py should be run first to download the database as a csv file to use within the EDA.ipynb file.
+The EDA.ipynb file works best when running from top to bottom but any of the later analysis can be run in any order.
-The modules used the run this code are PyYAML (shown as yaml in the code), SQLAlchemy, psycopg2-binary (shown as psycopg2 in the code), Pandas, numpy, missingno, statsmodels, matplotlib, seaborn, scipy and plotly.
+The modules used the run these files are PyYAML (shown as yaml in the code), SQLAlchemy, psycopg2-binary (shown as psycopg2 in the code), Pandas, numpy, missingno, statsmodels, matplotlib, seaborn, scipy and textwrap.
 These can all be installed using pip.

 ## File structure
-db_utils.py currently contains a class that creates an engine using a yaml file (not included to improve security), using one method in the class.
-It then creates a dataframe from this file in another method.
+db_utils.py currently contains a class that creates an engine using a yaml file (not included for security), using one method in the class.
+A .csv file is then created using this engine.
-Finally the dataframe is converted to a .csv file so the data can be easily analysed at a later date.
-The file is tested to be working in the final lines, printing the shape and the first five lines of the database.
+EDA. ipynb then takes this file and converts it to a dataframe to use during analysis, which is also contained within this file.

 loan_payments.csv contains the newly created database in a csv format.
 The table contains information about loan payments, with the following headers:
 - **id**: unique id of the loan.